Theatre & Dance Department

 The Theatre Program is designed to empower, inspire, and transform students through the art of live storytelling.
 The curriculum is grounded in the act of personal storytelling and a multi-disciplinary approach to the theatrical process.
 Some current course offerings include hip-hop theatre, devised theatre, directing, to mention a few.

-Andover Dance welcomes students as movers, creators, and scholars.
+The Dance Program welcomes students as movers, creators, and scholars.
 The program is designed for students and the extended community to experience the concept of dance as a language, exploring movement as a form of communication and expression fundamental to all cultures.
 Dance classes are offered through athletic, academic and extra-curricular offerings.
 Current class offerings include modern, ballet, jazz, improvisation, choreographic elements, and dance on camera.

 The Design and Production Program enables students to become involved in all aspects of theatrical production.
 The department offers courses in costuming, lighting, set design, and stagecraft.
 Advanced courses allow students to work as designers on department productions, under the guidance of the Design and Production faculty.
 Additionally, students are encouraged to participate in department productions serving as the technical crew during performances.
 In both classes and productions, students gain practical, hands-on experience with collaborative work in designing, constructing, and implementing creative ideas onstage.